You can’t put all your eggs in one basket anymore.

 6. Measure Your Efforts

-There is little to be gained from any marketing campaign if your company has not identified key performance indicators (KPIs) to track.
+There is little to be gained from marketing campaigns if your company has not identified key performance indicators (KPIs) to track.

 7. Tweak and Test